Aftnet/LibretroRT/readme.md

 ## Current state

 - Created a framework to speed up porting of software rendering based Libretro cores to WinRT components
-- Ported GenesisPlusGX, Snes9x, FCEUMM, Nestopia (doesn't work well, using FCEUMM instead), VBAM, Ganbatte (unstable)
+- Ported GenesisPlusGX, Snes9x, FCEUMM, Nestopia (doesn't work well, using FCEUMM instead), VBAM, Ganbatte, BeetlePSX and MelonDS
 - Created audio player WinRT components to interop between Libretro's audio rendering interface and Windows 10's [AudioGraph](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/audio-graphs) API
 - Created input manager WinRT component to interop between Libretro's input polling interface and Windows 10's [Gamepad APIs](https://docs.microsoft.com/en-us/uwp/api/windows.gaming.input.gamepad)
-- Created [Win2D](https://github.com/Microsoft/Win2D) based video renderer.
+- Created [Win2D/Angle](https://github.com/Microsoft/Win2D) based video renderer.
 Supports software based Libretro cores.
 - Created RetriX, a native XAML based Libretro front end, with an UI optimized for mouse, touch as well as gamepad interaction: it scales from phones to tablets, traditional PC form factors as well as the Xbox One.
 - Implemented a way to virtualize file system access from within cores: allows opening zipped games and those made up of multiple files
 - Added support for some CD based game systems: Mega CD and PlayStation
+- Created signed appx packages with a valid Authenticode certificate to make installation as easy as traditional desktop apps
+- Completed Xbox UI: RetriX can now be fully used with only a gamepad as input device

 ## Roadmap

 - Expand framework to allow porting of OpenGL based cores to WinRT using [Angle](https://github.com/Microsoft/angle) while still allowing front ends to be written in languages other than C++
 - Port more Libretro cores
 - Split LibretroRT (Libretro core ports to UWP) from RetriX, distribute the former via Nuget package, the latter via direct appx downlad in addition to source availability
-- Create signed appx packages with a valid Authenticode certificate to make installation as easy as traditional desktop apps
-- Complete Xbox UI (create an in game menu to allow for saving/loading and quitting game without quitting RetriX)